Makumasa/CS444/assignment1/README.txt

-"make" or "make release" will compile the program (assignment1) and store it in the "build" subdirectory.
+"make release" will compile the program (assignment1) and store it in the "build" subdirectory.

 "make debug" will compile the program with debug symbols and all warnings.